Make Safety a Priority When Preparing For a Hurricane

-In an effort to make sure that as people work to protect their homes, the work doesn’t result in increased injuries, Safe Electricity urges all homeowners to take the proper precautions—especially when working around electrical equipment and overhead power lines.
+According to the National Hurricane Center, hurricane season in the Atlantic typically runs from June 1 to November 30.
+As hurricanes develop and make their way towards land, coastal residents prepare their homes.
+To help make sure that people remain safe as they work to protect their homes, Safe Electricity urges all homeowners to take the proper precautions—especially when working around electrical equipment and overhead power lines.

 Safety tips to keep in mind include: